Jose Zulueta: House of Representatives

-Zueleta in 1928 was elected to the House of Representatives of the Philippines on behalf of the 1st constituency of Iloilo.
+In 1928, Zulueta was elected to the House of Representatives of the Philippines on behalf of the 1st constituency of Iloilo.
 He was re-elected several times, and he would sit in the House until 1946.

 During the Japanese occupation, Zulueta was accused of collaboration, along with Jorge Vargas, Jorge Bocobo and Manuel Roxas, being the first to respond to General Homma's order to form an Executive Commission.
 After the establishment of the Philippine Republic in 1946, the Department of Interior was restored and Zulueta was appointed by President Manuel Roxas once again to head the agency until 1948.
 Zulueta's term was marked by heightened tensions with the Hukbalahap movement, with Zulueta instituting a pass system that was required of Central Luzon residents wishing to travel outside their towns.
 Like his mentor Roxas, he adopted a hardline attitude toward the Huks, declaring in 1947 that the Huks faced only two choices: surrender or annihilation.
 He gave carte blanche to the Philippine Constabulary in all their operations against "dissidents".
 He was in charge of negotiating several times with its leaders, including Luis Lava, Luis Taruc, Juan Feleo and Jose de Leon.

 In 1946, Zulueta was elected as Speaker of the House of Representatives in the inaugural session of the Congress.

 After his term as minister he stood in April 1949 successfully apply for a new term in the House of Representatives.
 Before the end of his term, he is more than two years later at the 1951 election elected to the Philippine Senate.